 Hypnotherapy should only be performed by a professional specially trained in clinical hypnosis.
 They should have a license from the state as a healthcare provider, and they should have a certification from a hypnotherapy organization, like the ASCH, to practice this treatment.4 People should be wary of those with limited or suspicious knowledge or training regarding hypnotherapy.

-Some hypnotherapists will accept only cash payments, while others will accept insurance to cover the cost.
+Some hypnotherapists will accept only cash payments, while others will accept mental health insurance to cover the cost.
 Insurance coverage may pay for hypnotherapy entirely if it is used as part of an overall mental health or physical health treatment plan.
 In other situations, insurance may pay for between 50% and 80% of the total cost.8

 Key Questions When Considering Hypnotherapy